 Cut one of the 13’ cables in half and attach a turnbuckle in the center as you did for the 10’ cables.
 Attach one end of the cable assembly to an eye screw on one of the short sides of the planter box, drape it over the top of the pipes and attach the opposite end to the corresponding eye screw on the opposite end of the planter.
 Tighten the turnbuckle until the cable is taut.

 Attach one end of a 13’ cable to one eye of a turnbuckle, wrap the cable around the pipes horizontally, weaving in and out of the vertical cables and pipes.
 When you are back at the start, attach the opposite end of the cable to the open end of the turnbuckle with a ferrule.
 Tighten the turnbuckle until the cable is taut.
 Position this wire 1 foot from the top of the planter.
 Repeat the process of wrapping the cable horizontally around the pipes for the remaining two 13’ cables leaving 1 foot of space between each cable.

 Adding the Plants

-Add plants which will trail such as ivy or jasmine.
-Plant the base of the plant close to each vertical wire.
-Run the lengths of the vines up the wires.
+Add edible plants that will trail such as beans, peas and cucumbers.
+Or try morning glory or clematis for pretty florals.
+Plant the base of the plant close to each vertical cable.
+Run the length of the vine up the cable.
 Initially, you may need to attach the vines with a small piece of wire or fishing filament.
 Water the plants thoroughly the first time and then maintain as necessary.
-This planter is great for creating privacy in a small space and if you are planting edibles, it can be moved to where the sun is best.
+This planter is great for creating privacy in a small space and, if you are planting edibles, it can be moved to where the sun is best.